sofwerx/swx-devops/README.md

     #git add gpg/yourname@sofwerx.org
     #git commit -m 'Adding gpg/yourname@sofwerx.org public key'

-Our convention in this repository is that the filename must be your email address, to make trousseau management easier.
+The convention in this repository is that the filename must be your email address, to make trousseau management easier.

 You can import all of our public keys at any time by running:

     cat gpg/* | gpg --import

-It's probably a good idea to publish your gnupg public key on some of the public key servers as well, but that's not important so long as we have access to your public key in the repo.
+Best practice is to publish your gnupg public key on some of the public key servers as well, but that's not important so long as we have access to your public key in the repository.

 ### trousseau